sensor-dream/APIVOF/guidelines/list-info/n-packs-in-system-fedora-34.md

 <summary>nm-connection-editor</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : A network connection configuration editor for NetworkManager
+Short desc    : A network connection configuration editor for NetworkManager
 URL          : http://www.gnome.org/projects/NetworkManager/
-Лицензия     : GPLv2+
+License      : GPLv2+
-Описание     : This package contains a network configuration editor and Bluetooth modem
+Descript     : This package contains a network configuration editor and Bluetooth modem
              : utility for use with NetworkManager.
 ```